Ian-Sebastian/aws-serverless-sam/README.md

 - Install dependencies with `npm install`
 - Start Webpack typescript transpilation with hot reloading (leave this terminal running) `npm run watch`
+  - Start SAM step function local aws service (will raise a docker-compose file, leave this terminal running).
+This will also create a docker bridge network labeled `sam-network`, which all compose services and lambdas containers will connect to.
+Compose Service discovery can be used within lambdas!
+  `npm run service:step-function`
 - Start SAM lambda local aws service with debug flag (will execute webpack build files, also leave this terminal running) `npm run service:lambda:debug`
-- Start SAM step function local aws service (will raise a docker-compose file, leave this terminal running) `npm run service:step-function`
 - Upload step function definition into SF service
   `npm run upload:sf-definition`
 - run step function